San Antonio Uber Eats Delivery Driver Accident Lawyer

 What do Uber Eats drivers do?

 Uber Eats drivers pick up food from local restaurants, chains, grocery stores, and even gas stations in order to deliver to customers’ homes and offices.
 Nationally, this has become a huge trend for the restaurant industry and for consumers.
 In San Antonio, use of these services has also been on the rise.
-Right now, in San Antonio, there are 69 participating restaurants on Uber Eats.
-As our cities begin to rely more heavily on Uber Eats drivers during COVID-19, it is essential to ensure that both delivery drivers and other drivers on the road are safe.
+Right now, in San Antonio, there are close to 100 participating restaurants on Uber Eats.
+As our cities begin to rely more heavily on Uber Eats drivers during COVID-19 and work from home changes, it is essential to ensure that both delivery drivers and other drivers on the road are safe.

 A few facts about Uber Eats drivers and accidents:

 - Accidents involving Uber Eats drivers are higher during high-traffic times usually around lunchtime or rush hour;